project-iva/overview/README.md

 model.
 Afterwards, this process is repeated.

 There are some issues with this approach.
-Namely, almost identical utterances will keep getting repeated, not providing any new informative samples.
+Namely, almost identical utterances will keep getting repeated, not providing any new information.
 And potentially even inhibiting the performance by skewing the label distribution of the dataset.

 The balance will always need to be considered, however, there are some possible mitigations to avoid almost identical ( non-informative) utterances: